jamesoh3928/HaskGit/docs/Proposal.md

 ### Areas for Feedback
 - We would love to receive feedback on the scope of the project.
 Do you think this is feasible?
 Are there any challenging parts that we might be missing?
 - Do you have any feedback on our data structures and code structure?
+- Is there any library you recommend to use?

 ### References
 - Pro Git: https://git-scm.com/book/en/v2/Git-Internals-Git-Objects